Frequently Asked Questions about the TBID

 To be considered for tiers 2 and 3 status, businesses must provide verifiable data showing either annual gross revenue falls under $150,000 OR or that the business has more than 50% of its revenue from Mammoth Lakes residents from the 93546 zip code area.

-All appeals will be heard by the ad hoc three-member appeal panel made up of members of the Mammoth Lakes Tourism board of directors.
-To appeal a tier status, businesses must file an appeal form between September 1 and October 31 annually for reclassification or to maintain their previously appealed Tier status.
+All appeals will be heard by an independent three-member appeal panel.
+To appeal a tier status, businesses must file an appeal form for reclassification or to maintain their previously appealed Tier status.

 How did you determine the proposed assessments of gross revenue in each business segment?